thefrontside/microstates/README.md

 Composable State Primitives with a GraphQL inspired API.

 Microstates is a functional runtime type system designed to ease state management in component based applications.
-It allows to declaratively compose application state tree from atomic finite .
+It allows to declaratively compose application state tree from atomic finite state machines.

 By combining lazy execution, algebraic data types and structural sharing, we created a tool that provides a tiny API to describe complex data structures and provide a mechanism to change the value in immutable way.